RobinEdens/MSUM-CSIS340-Group-Project/README.md

 Functional
  - Customers must be able to add items to a cart, change quantity of items, and remove an item from the cart
  - Employees must be able to look up a customer's order via order number and customer information.
+ - A search function for customers to easily find specific products.
  -
 Non-Functional
  - Employees must have a different login than a normal customer, will have different experience than customer.
+ -	Compatibility with a wide range of devices and browsers.
+ -	Fast and responsive site performance, even during peak traffic times.

+Non-Requirements:
+-	Physical store locations
+- In-person customer support
- -
+- Cash-based payment options